Bonuses: Helpful Hints

 My Dog Is Afraid of Walking On Certain Surfaces

-You are not alone, many dog are scared of different surfaces, such as Metal or aluminum/aluminum stairs, shiny, cold floors, moving surfaces/places such as lifts/elevators.
+You are not alone, many dogs are scared of different surfaces, such as Metal or aluminium stairs, shiny, cold floors, moving surfaces/places such as lifts/elevators.

 Knowing why your dog is afraid is also very important as this will help you to show them that it is safe to walk over that particular area.

 The best way is to make sure the surface is safe for them is for you to be with them and show them it is safe.